aiamlucas/zonoteka-workshops/ffglitch-part-01/README.md

 - **MOV (QuickTime File Format)**:

   - Developed by Apple, this format is optimized for **QuickTime** video.
-  - It is highly flexible and can support a variety of codecs, including both video and audio data.
+  - It is highly flexible, supporting a variety of codecs for both video and audio streams.
   - MOV is commonly used for high-quality video storage and editing, especially on macOS platforms.

 - **MP4 (MPEG-4 Part 14)**: